-Master Effects
+Master Effect

-The effects on the Master fixture are pulled from the shader-based texture effects (1-200) that may be used on each layer.
+The effect on the Master fixture is pulled from the shader-based texture effects (1-200) that may be used on each layer.
 The effect is applied across the entire output context (i.e., one or both outputs depending on the mode).